 In theory, separating TCP and RoCE traffic within the network should be easy.
 IEEE Std 802.1Q defines 8 classes of service that can map to 8 queues with differing queue scheduling algorithms.
 Different switch queues can be used to isolate the different traffic types.
-The While the queues and the buffer management are implemented in hardware on the switch chip, but there is a performance and cost tradeoff problem with the memory.
+While the queues and the buffer management are implemented in hardware on the switch chip, there is a performance and cost tradeoff problem with the memory.
 Allocating sufficient dedicated memory to each queue on each port to absorb microbursts of traffic without incurring packet loss can be too expensive and technically challenging as the number of ports per switch chip goes up.
 To address this tradeoff, switch chip vendors implement a smart buffering mechanism that allows for a hybrid of fixed and shared buffers.

 A core idea of smart buffering is the creation of a dynamic shared buffer.
-The goal is to optimize buffer utilization and burst absorption by reducing the amount of statically dedicated buffers while providing a dynamic and self-tuning shared pool across all ports to handle temporary bursts [24].
+The goal is to optimize buffer utilization and burst absorption by reducing the amount of statically dedicated buffers while providing a dynamic and self-tuning shared pool across all ports to handle temporary bursts [25].

-An example smart buffer architecture, as shown in Figure 18.
+An example smart buffer architecture, as shown in Figure 23.
 Each port has some dedicated buffers for each of its queues and a dynamic pool of surplus buffers shown in gray.
 The approach considers that congestion in a typical data center environment is localized to a subset of egress ports at any given point in time and rarely occurs on all ports simultaneously.
-This assumption allows the centralized on-chip buffer to be-"right-sizedsize" for overall cost and power consumption while still providing resources for congested ports exactly when needed using self-tuning thresholds.
+This assumption allows the centralized on-chip buffer to "right-size" for overall cost and power consumption while still providing resources for congested ports exactly when needed using self-tuning thresholds.

 Contrasted with static per-port buffer allocation schemes found in other switch architectures, the smart buffer approach significantly improves buffer utilization and enables better performance for data center applications.
 However, the shared dynamic pool has consequences on traffic class isolation in congested situations.
 TCP and RoCE flows may impact one another when they traverse common links, even if they are using separate traffic classes on those links.
 TCP and RoCE use different congestion control mechanisms, different re-transmission strategies and different traffic class configuration (lossless verse lossy).
 The algorithms and configurations do not allow a fair share of the common resource.
-Figure 23 shows the problem.
+Figure 24 shows the problem.
 Network operators allocate the network bandwidth to different traffic classes based on the service requirements of the network.
 But over time and during periods of congestion the bandwidth allocations cannot be met.
 The different congestion control methods create different traffic behavior that impacts the smart buffering mechanism's ability to fairly allocated the dynamic shared buffer pool.
-In this case, TCP preempts
+In this case, TCP preempts RoCE bandwidth, even when it is allocated to separate traffic classes.
+The RoCE flow completion delay has been seen to increase by 100 times.
+ODCC conducted several tests to verify the problem of traffic coexistence.
+The results from testing are available at [26].